dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 **Ann Callahan, Robert Byrne, Karen Davitt**

 All three of these guys, identified in the photo above, were puppeteers for this show.
-Ann played, Robert played, and Davitt played

 And these guys got their own section because that's all she wrote.

 **Noel Lambert**

 This guy gets his own section, 'cause he was narcissistic enough to name the puppeteering company after himself.
+Or so it seemed.

+The Lambert family's got a whole legacy of puppetry, dating back to 1975.
+His Dad, Eugene, first started making puppets in his youth, before he made it a full-time gig.
+Noel wasn't the only kid he had.
+The Lambert kids include 5 others sons, Stephen, Liam, David, Conor, and Johnathan, and 2 daughters, Miriam, and Paula.[14]

 **Terry McDevlin & David McKenna**